St. Clair's defeat: British response

-The British, surprised and delighted at the success of the Natives they had been supporting and arming for years, stepped up their plans to create a pro-British Indian barrier state that would be closed to further settlement and encompass what was then known as the Northwest Territory.
-The plans were developed in Canada, but in 1794, the government in London reversed course and decided it was necessary to gain American favor since a major war had broken out with France and British forces needed access to American foodstuffs and military stores.
+The British, surprised and delighted at the success of the Natives they had been supporting and arming for years, stepped up their plans to create an Indian barrier state that would be closed to further white American settlement and encompass what was then known as the Northwest Territory.
+The plans were developed in Canada, but in 1794, the government in London reversed course and decided it was necessary to gain favor with the US since Britain was now at war with France and the British needed access to American foodstuffs and military stores.
 London put the barrier state idea on hold and opened friendly negotiations with the Americans, leading to the Jay Treaty of 1794.
 One provision was that the British acceded to American demands to remove their forts from American territory in Michigan and Wisconsin.
-The British, however, maintained their forts in Ontario, from which they supplied munitions to the Natives living in the United States.
+Britain continued to maintain its forts in Ontario, from which Indian Department agents continued to supply munitions to Natives allied to the British.